codice/saml-conformance/README.md

 Current state: Two tests for Web SSO (post and redirect).
 Tests will be written against the IdP on DDF master for now.

-## prototype-kotlin
-This module contains requests and responses captured from DDF and Spring Security's SP

 ## security-common
 This module contains an assortment of Java classes that have been copied over from DDF to support parsing SAML metadata for the tests.